 - Coordination of services

-In addition to delivering care in schools, visiting professionals will also provide health-related education, teaching and consultation services to school staff and parents in the school setting.
+In addition to delivering care in schools, visiting professionals may also provide health-related education, teaching and consultation services to school staff and parents in the school setting.

-Any child or youth is eligible to receive care through the School Health Support Services program if he or she:
+A child or youth may be eligible for School Health Support Services South East, if the child or youth:

-- Is a registered as a student at a school as defined under the Education Act
+- is registered as a student at a school as defined under Ontario’s Education Act;

-- Would experience a significant disruption in his or her attendance, instruction or participation without support of the program.
+- would experience a significant disruption in attendance, instruction or participation without the support of the program.